 So truth is, I don’t care if a little salt is something A Bro needs to worry about.
 Sprinkle away, Bro.
 But I do care that sodium reductions of 15% in the UK population after reformulation was introduced in 2003 have contributed to a population-wide fall in blood pressure of 3.0/1.4mmHg, and a 42% reduction in stroke mortality (amongst other population-risk shifts).
-Even if there were a few Chad BrO’Chill’s in the population sample, they are not the mean.

 Or let’s take another example: the NutriRecs red meat meta-analysis from last November that the Bro’s set up an OnlyFans account for.
 This analysis found that the absolute difference in colorectal cancer risk per 1,000 persons for reducing meat intake by two-thirds was 1 less diagnosis.
 That is individual level risk assessment: in the UK population that would scale to around 67,000 less colorectal cancer diagnoses.
 What makes you so sure you aren’t going to be the 1 less diagnosis?
 For total cancer incidence, it was 18 fewer diagnoses.
-You do the math.
+Do the math.

 More individuals benefit from shifting the whole population into a lower risk category than shifting only high-risk individuals.
 The purported invalidation of every diet-disease association, every risk factor, as irrelevant using an individual level risk heuristic is an issue the BroSpace is particular liable for.
 So, cut it out.
 Be really explicit when talking about individual risk vs. population risk, and if you see anyone using individual risk heuristics to validate an argument about the relevance of an exposure in the whole population, then you know they don’t understand the difference.
 Which brings us to Bonnet Bee No.3